cgrudz/DataAssimilationBenchmarks.jl/README.md

 Formal test cases for the package are currently in-development.
 The deterministic Runge-Kutta and Euler scheme for ODEs are validated in the package tests, estimating the order of convergence with the least-squares log-10 line fit between step size and discretization error.
-Test cases for the stochastic integration schemes are in-development, but numerical results with these schemes can be validated versus the results in the open-access manuscript [On the numerical integration of the Lorenz-96 model, with scalar additive noise, for benchmark twin experiments](https://gmd.copernicus.org/articles/13/1903/2020/).
+Test cases for the stochastic integration schemes are in-development, but numerical results with these schemes can be validated versus the results in the open-access article [On the numerical integration of the Lorenz-96 model, with scalar additive noise, for benchmark twin experiments](https://gmd.copernicus.org/articles/13/1903/2020/).